ahmadawais/Debug-Meta-Data/readme.txt

 Creates a meta-box with meta-data information of a post for all post types.
 Information with meta key, meta value and its var_dump

-Just install and activate the plugin and you'll have the meta box for all post types (even the custom post types).
+Install and activate the plugin and you'll have the meta box for all post types (even the custom post types).

 == Installation ==

-Just install and activate the plugin and you'll have the meta box for all post types (even the custom post types).
+Install and activate the plugin and you'll have the meta box for all post types (even the custom post types).

 Details: